GoogleChrome/CertificateTransparency/ct_policy.md

      certificates issued by CAs accepted by any major browser.
   1. Google continues to invite other organisations to deploy CT logs in order to improve robustness.
-  1. On 1 Jan 2015 Chrome created a whitelist of certificates that contained EV policy OIDs included or pending inclusion in Chrome, that were logged in a qualifying log, and that would not qualify via SCTs embedded in the certificate (see below).
+  1. On 1 Jan 2015 Chrome created an allowlist of certificates that contained EV policy OIDs included or pending inclusion in Chrome, that were logged in a qualifying log, and that would not qualify via SCTs embedded in the certificate (see below).
-  1. In March 2015 Chrome for desktop platforms ceased to show the EV indicator for certificates not in the whitelist and not CT qualified according to the criteria below.
+  1. In March 2015 Chrome for desktop platforms ceased to show the EV indicator for certificates not in the allowlist and not CT qualified according to the criteria below.

 ## Qualifying Logs